specialised-systems/azure-templates/templates/peered-vnet/README.md

 ## Prerequisites

 For peering to work, a peering link must also be created from the existing virtual network to the virtual network created by this template.
-This can be accomplished using the ___ template.